FarmData2/FarmData2/CONTRIBUTING.md

 git push origin development
 ```

-If you cloned your FarmData2 repository somewhere other than the `FarmData2` directory in the `fd2dev` home directory you'll need to adjust the `cd` command above.
+If you cloned your FarmData2 repository somewhere other than the `FarmData2` directory in the `fd2dev` home directory you'll need to adjust the `cd` command that you use.

-Please note that all future sections of this document will assume that the directory containing your FarmData2 repository is the current working directory.
+Note that all future sections of this document will assume that the directory containing your FarmData2 repository is the current working directory.

 ### 4. Create and Switch to a Feature Branch

-All of the changes that you would like to contribute must be contained in a _feature branch_.
+The changes that you want to contribute must be in a _feature branch_.

 Use the following commands to create and switch to a feature branch.
 Be sure to replace the text `MyFeatureBranch` with a descriptive name based on the issue you are working on.